datalayer-examples/jupyterlab-extensions-example/__provider_consumer__/provider/README.md

 # JupyterLab Provider Extension

-An JupyterLab extension providing a string.
+A JupyterLab extension providing a string.